This Homemade Vanilla Bean Paste is made of two ingredients and delivers a concentrated vanilla flavor far more intense than any storebought version.

 If you don't have vanilla bean paste, here are some substitutes you could use:

-Use the same amount of vanilla extract as the amount of vanilla bean paste.
+Use the same amount of vanilla extract as the amount of paste.
 For example, 1 teaspoon of vanilla bean paste equals 1 teaspoon extract.

 Vanilla powder is made from grinding whole vanilla beans.
-The best practice is to use half the amount of vanilla powder as the amount of vanilla bean paste.
+The best practice is to use half the amount of vanilla powder as the amount of paste.

-If you have whole vanilla beans, you can scrape the vanilla seeds out of the pods and use them as a substitute for vanilla bean paste.
+If you have whole vanilla beans, you can scrape the vanilla seeds out of the pods and use them as a substitute for the paste.
 Use one whole vanilla bean for every tablespoon of vanilla bean paste.

 I don't recommend substituting with Vanilla sugar as it contains a small amount of vanilla flavor and cannot replace fully the strength of vanilla paste.